joshstevens19/uniswap-dapp-integration-monorepo/angular/README.md

     // an array of all the tokens you want to support
     // should include any that you supplied above
     supportedTokens: {
-        // if not supplied it tries to get the image from trust
+        // if not supplied it try to get the image from trust
         // wallet github assets `https://github.com/trustwallet/assets`
-        // if you supply a url it will use this instead of the trust wallet one iconUrl?: string;
+        // image accepts a svg string or url for the image, if you pass in a
+        // svg make sure you set `isSvg` to true.
+If you pass in a image url even
+        // if that is a `.svg` pass in `isSvg` as false tokenImageContext?: {
+          image: string;
+          isSvg: boolean;
+        },
         // the contract address for the token
         contractAddress: string;
     }[];